mariovas3/text-recogniser/README.md

 * Made the `ModelCheckpoint` callback configurable in the `training/run_experiment.py` script via the `my_model_checkpoint` name in the cli (by subclassing the `LightningCLI`).

 ## Running experiments:
-> TODO: The EMNIST website broke their link <a href="http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/matlab.zip">http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/matlab.zip</a> and now it doesn't lead to the matlab.zip file, but to some html.
-I have the zip file locally so should figure out where to upload it so I can download it quicker and more reliably.
 * First `cd` in the root of the repo (parent of `model_package`).
 * Second, run `export PYTHONPATH=.` - to add the current directory to `sys.path`.
 * Third, run `wandb login` to login to the wandb with your api key.